 Many Berkeley Social Welfare students have been successful at securing extramural funding through additional university, public, and privately sponsored fellowships.

 The process of identifying, researching and applying for external fellowships and awards can be lengthy and time-consuming - begin your search as early as possible!
-Following is a partial list of major extramural funding resources, and awards that have been previously given to Berkeley Social Welfare students.
+Following is a partial list of major extramural funding resources, including awards that have been previously given to Berkeley Social Welfare students.
+We update this list as new opportunities become known, so please check back regularly!

 Human Rights Campaign National Scholarships Database